Skip to main content

 Three failures show up over and over.
 Not because the chemistry is hard.
 Because people skip it.

 The pKa trap is the most common.
 Every ionizable compound has a pKa, the pH at which half the molecule is ionized and half isn’t.
 If your mobile phase pH is within 2 units of the analyte’s pKa, you’re running the method in the transition zone.
 Small pH drift means big retention drift.
 Peaks ghost.
 Peaks split.
 Reproducibility dies.
 The fix is not exotic: pick a mobile phase pH at least 2 units away from every pKa in your analyte.
 If the molecule has three pKa values, you have a constraint problem to solve before you weigh out the first buffer salt.
 I’ve watched analysts spend two weeks chasing peak shape problems that a 10-minute pKa check would have prevented.
-On one pharmaceutical QC project I audited, the method had been running in production for months with the mobile phase pH sitting 1.2 units from the compound’s secondary pKa.
+On one pharmaceutical QC project I worked on, a method had been running in production for months with the mobile phase pH sitting 1.2 units from the compound’s secondary pKa.
 The data looked fine until ambient temperature dropped in winter and the instrument lab ran slightly cooler.
 Retention time shifted 0.4 minutes across 60 injections.
 Nobody caught it because nobody had asked the pKa question at the start.

 The C18 default is the second.
 C18 is the most-used reversed phase column on earth.
 It’s also the wrong choice more often than people admit.
 If your analyte is highly hydrophobic (logP above 4 or so), C18 will hold it too long and you’ll be running 80% acetonitrile just to elute.
 If your analyte is polar (logP below 1), C18 won’t hold it at all and you’ll see no retention.
 If your analyte has strong aromatic character, a phenyl-hexyl column will give you selectivity C18 can’t.
 If your analyte is genuinely hydrophilic, you should be looking at HILIC.
 The analyte tells you which column to use.
 You don’t pick a column and hope the analyte cooperates.
 I covered the HILIC case in detail in my Acetyl Hexapeptide-8 piece, which is a clean example of what happens when you let the logP make the column decision instead of defaulting to C18.

-What I should have done on the crisaborole project
+What I should have done

 I should have asked one question I didn’t ask: what does the analyte do in the matrix during the time between sample collection and injection?